SWEG-2015EC-Batch/Just-Coding/ETS1278_15_SUAD_ABRAR/Activity 3.1 /BMI calculator.md

  12: Check

-  If BMI > 30, print "obesity"
+    - If BMI > 30, print "obesity"

-  If gender is 'F' and BMI < 18.5, print "under weight"
+    -If gender is 'F' and BMI < 18.5, print "under weight"

   If gender is 'F' and BMI >= 18.5 and BMI < 24, print "normal weight"